jstewmc/convert-file-character-encoding/README.md

 This library requires PHP's non-default [`mbstring`](http://php.net/manual/en/book.mbstring.php) extension.
 If the service is instantiated without the `mbstring` extension loaded, a `RuntimeException` will be thrown.

+This library also depends on the [jstewmc/read-file](https://github.com/jstewmc/read-file) and [jstewmc/write-file](https://github.com/jstewmc/write-file) services.

 ## From encoding

 It's difficult to detect a string's character encoding.
 Even PHP's [`mb_detect_encoding()`](http://php.net/manual/en/function.mb-detect-encoding.php) function is not perfect.
 For example, `mb_detect_encoding()` will almost never detect _Windows-1252_ encoding, even if the string actually is _Windows-1252_ encoded (see [Bug #64667](https://bugs.php.net/bug.php?id=64667) for details).